How to Read the NMJL Card (2026 Guide) | Mahj Parlour

 1. The tile pattern you need to collect

-2. The point value of the hand (25, 30, 50, etc.)
+2. The point value of the hand (25, 30, 50, and up)

 Higher point values mean harder hands.
 They also mean bigger payouts when you win.